napagroup/grape-ui-react/src/elements/typography/fontFamily.md

-🍇UI has five different font families that it uses.
+grape-ui has five different font families that it uses.
 Simply call to them by entering `fontFamily="fontFamilyName"` as an attribute to any text component.
 By default, we use `base` as the system-wide font family.

 ### List of font families available
 ```jsx in Markdown